changminbark/Olah/README.md

+# Olah, a social media platform for sports-lovers to meet up and exercise!

 A fullstack responsive website project that uses MERN and revolves a business idea.
 I learned to create this using Ed Roh's tutorial.

 Video Link: https://www.youtube.com/watch?v=K8YELRmUb5o&ab_channel=EdRoh